Nox-0/fig-test/README.md

 #Dan's awesome coding thing

-To run the app, first run `npm install` to install all npm packages, then run `php artisan serve` to start the server and in another terminal window run `npm run dev` to build the frontend.
+To run the app, first run `npm install` to install all npm packages, run `php artisan migrate` to run the database migrations, then run `php artisan serve` to start the server and in another terminal window run `npm run dev` to build the frontend.

 To run the tests you need to run `php artisan test`.
 Or don't!
 Your life, I'm not one to dictate how you should live it